 - Asset owners investing in a mixed portfolio of liquid and illiquid assets within the same fund structure.
 Larger asset owners often create their own vehicles.
 Medium-sized firms are more likely to end up in hybrid funds as they may not have the scale for the additional costs associated with setting up and maintaining separate vehicles.

-- Private investors using hybrid vehicles to get exposure to private capital investments, which ordinarily have high minimums and low diversification.
+- Private investors using hybrid vehicles to get exposure to private equity investments, which ordinarily have high minimums and low diversification.
 Via retail distribution channels associated with open-ended funds, they can access vehicles investing in private capital funds and that can cope with commitments and relatively unpredictable drawdown patterns.

 Combining closed-ended and open-ended investments in the same fund though brings multiple structure, pricing and sales complexities.
 Solving those complexities in an efficient and scalable manner is a major challenge.